The first time someone poured the same wine into two different glasses, I thought it was a trick.

 1. Aroma delivery

-Aroma accounts for the majority of what we perceive as flavor.
-A glass that delivers aroma well makes wine taste more complex, layered, and vivid.
-A glass that doesn’t makes wine taste flat—even if it’s excellent wine.
+Aroma makes up most of what we read as flavor.
+A glass that handles aroma well makes wine taste deeper.
+A glass that does not can make even a good wine feel flat.

 2. Flow pattern

-The shape of the rim controls where wine lands on your tongue when you sip.
-A wide rim lets wine spread across the entire palate.
-A narrow, slightly tapered rim directs wine to the center of the tongue first.
+The rim controls where wine lands on your tongue.
+A wide rim spreads wine across the palate.
+A narrow, tapered rim sends it toward the center first.

 3. Temperature